By Cathy Eck

 Blogs Aren’t Perfect

 You adopt letting go to clean out your mind; then one day, you won’t need it anymore.
 It isn’t a belief system.
-Letting go in the way that I present it is a few carefully chosen beliefs that allow you to clean out all the crap in your mind so you can live as your True Self.
+Letting go in the way that I present it is about accepting a few carefully chosen beliefs that allow you to clean out all the crap in your mind so you can live as your True Self.
 That’s all it is.
-But there are lots of layers to letting go…personal, beliefs about others, and collective beliefs.
+But there are lots of layers to letting go…personal, beliefs about others, and lots of collective beliefs.

 It’s a strange thing.
 I started this project to help free my ex-husband from his cultural and religious beliefs.
 Throughout our marriage, I could see that his mind was really stuck.
 But why?
 He wanted to expand his perspective at times, but he couldn’t.
 He wasn’t able to see beyond the beliefs he’d been given.
 He feared hurting his family or pissing off God.
 He’s not alone.